Latent Shapes

 First, the

-is pre-computed based on the total number of samples per data point at initialization time.
+cumulative_length is pre-computed at initialization time based on the total number of samples per data point.

 Then, given an index, the corresponding file is loaded,